 To tie this catfishing rig you’re using a slip sinker setup.
 The leader may be longer than a traditional slip sinker rig though.

-The biggest difference comes from and adding a float a few inches below the hook on the leader line.
+The biggest difference comes from and adding the float a few inches below the hook on the leader line.

 There’s a number of different variations of this rig that can be used to adjust to different techniques.